A Day in the Kitchen

 Instructions

-• In bowl, add the room temperature water.
+• In a medium sized bowl or 1-quart measuring cup, add the room temperature water.

 • Sprinkle the gelatin over the water and stir.
 Set aside.